nwhitehead/pybook/README.md

     * Python files available to kernel in notebook outside of Python standard libraries.
 * Makefile
     * Top level makefile for everything

+## Bare Build

+You can build outside of the docker container.
+You'll need the various prerequisites listed in the Dockerfile.
+One important one that is not obvious is `libffi-dev`.
+If you don't have this and try to build, you will need to clean up after installing it and rebuild from scratch.

+To build the main python interpreter:

+    cd cpython
+    make

+To build packages (from main project directory):

+    export PATH=`pwd`/cpython/build/3.9.5/host/bin:$PATH
+    cd packages/PyCExtension
+    python3 -m pyodide_build pywasmcross
+    chmod a+x ../../tools/*

+### Notes on numpy source changes

+Built the patched numpy source, moved to packages/ dir to be same height as normal. make /home/$USER/pybook/packages/numpy/build/.patched

+tp_print updated to tp_vectorcall blah
+sse is being annoying, tried to enable in emcc with -msse -msse2 -msimd128 but hit errors Solution is copying config.h file already in archive.

+Need to add -L to get libs, not sure why.
+    -Lbuild/temp.linux-x86_64-3.9